ln2t/cvrmap/README.md

 The paper describing the toolbox will be pulished (hopefully!) soon.

 A normative dataset can be downloaded from openneuro: https://openneuro.org/datasets/ds004604

+CVRmap is also distributed as a package, the full API documentation being [here](https://ln2t.github.io/cvrmap).

 # Installation